biomejs/biome/GOVERNANCE.md

   - The waiting period is not necessary if a lead approves the request.
 - There is a maximum amount of issues with pledges someone can have assigned to them.
 The limit is 2 for core contributors, and 1 for anyone else.

-Finally, there is one more important distinction from community-funded bounties: Since Biome is the one funding the issue, 100% of the pledged amount will go to the contributor completing the task.
+Finally, there is one more important distinction from community-funded bounties: Since Biome is the one funding the issue, **100% of the pledged amount will go to the contributor completing the task**.

 ### Fund Allocation